bashtage/linearmodels/doc/source/index.rst

 .. warning::

-  This package is substantially unfinished and may radically change.
+  The instrumental variable estimation code is complete and tested.
+The remainder of this package is substantially unfinished and may radically change.

 Estimation and inference in some linear models (IV, panel and panel IV).